Early life of Pope Benedict XVI: Background and childhood (1927–1943)

 His elder brother, Georg (15 January 1924 – 1 July 2020) also became a priest.
 Their sister Maria, born in 1921, managed Joseph's household until her death in 1991, fulfilling a promise she made to their parents to take care of her brothers.
 She never married.
-Their great uncle Georg Ratzinger was a priest and member of the Reichstag, as the German Parliament was then called.
+Their great uncle, Georg Ratzinger, was a priest and member of the Reichstag, as the German Parliament was then called.

+Georg Ratzinger said: "Our father was a bitter enemy of Nazism because he believed it was in conflict with our faith".
+The family encountered the Nazi regime's euthanasia program for the handicapped.
+Biographer John L. Allen Jr. reports a revelation made by Cardinal Ratzinger at a conference in the Vatican on 28 November 1996: "Ratzinger had a cousin with Down's Syndrome who in 1941 was 14 years old.
+This cousin was just a few months younger than Ratzinger and was taken away by the Nazi authorities for "therapy".
+Not long afterwards, the family received word that he was dead, presumably one of the 'undesirables' eliminated during that time."

 According to his cousin Erika Kopper, Ratzinger had no desire from childhood to be anything other than a priest.
-At the age of 15, she says, he announced that he was going to be a bishop, whereupon she playfully remarked: "And why not Pope?".
+She stated that, at the age of 15, he announced that he was going to be a bishop, whereupon she playfully remarked: "And why not Pope?".
 An even earlier incident occurred in 1932, when Michael Cardinal von Faulhaber, Archbishop of Munich, visited the small town in which the Ratzinger family lived, arriving in a black limousine.
 The future pope, then five years old, was part of a group of children who presented the cardinal with flowers, and later that day Ratzinger announced he wanted to be a cardinal, too.
 "It wasn't so much the car, since we weren't technically minded", Georg Ratzinger told a reporter from The New York Times.
 "It was the way the cardinal looked, his bearing, and the knickerbockers he was wearing that made such an impression on him."